fixchain-dev/pizero-openclaw/README.md

 # pizero-openclaw

 A voice-controlled AI assistant built on a Raspberry Pi Zero W with a [PiSugar WhisPlay board](https://www.pisugar.com).
-Press a button, speak, and get a streamed response on the LCD — powered by [OpenClaw](https://openclaw.ai) and OpenAI.
+Press a button, speak, and get a streamed response on the LCD — powered by [OpenClaw](https://openclaw.ai) and OpenAI

 ## How it works